Prester John: Origin of the legend

 Hugh was an emissary of Prince Raymond of Antioch, sent to seek Western aid against the Saracens after the Siege of Edessa; his counsel inspired Eugene to call for the Second Crusade.
 Hugh told Otto, in the presence of the pope, that Prester John, a Nestorian Christian who served in the dual position of priest and king, had regained the city of Ecbatana from the brother monarchs of Media and Persia, the Samiardi, in a great battle "not many years ago".
 Afterwards Prester John allegedly set out for Jerusalem to rescue the Holy Land, but the swollen waters of the Tigris compelled him to return to his own country.
 His fabulous wealth was demonstrated by his emerald scepter; his holiness by his descent from the Three Magi.

-Robert Silverberg connects this account with historic events of 1141, when the Qara Khitai khanate under Yelü Dashi defeated the Seljuk Turks in the Battle of Qatwan, near Samarkand.
+Robert Silverberg connects this account with historic events of 1141, when the Qara Khitai under Yelü Dashi defeated the Seljuk Turks in the Battle of Qatwan, near Samarkand.
 The Seljuks ruled over Persia at the time and were the most powerful force in the Muslim world; the defeat at Samarkand weakened them substantially.
 The Qara Khitai at the time were Buddhists, not Christians, and there is no reason to suppose Yelü Dashi was ever called Prester John.
-However, several vassals of the Qara Khitai practiced Nestorian Christianity, which may have contributed to the legend.
+However, several vassals of the Qara Khitai practiced Nestorian Christianity, which may have contributed to the narrative.
 It is also possible that the Europeans, who were unfamiliar with Buddhism, assumed that if the leader was not Muslim, he must be Christian.
 The defeat encouraged the Crusaders and inspired a notion of deliverance from the East.
 It is possible Otto recorded Hugh's confused report to prevent complacency in the Crusade's European backers – according to his account, no help could be expected from a powerful Eastern king.